Skip to content

 1933 | United States | 57 min | More...

-John Wayne plays a cavalry officer sent to encourage holders of Spanish Land Grants in California to register their titles.
+Not what you’d expect, given the dry plot.
+Wayne plays a cavalry officer sent to encourage holders of Spanish Land Grants in California to register their titles with the US Government.

-Wayne rescues Delores from a runaway stage and falls for her.
+Along the way, Wayne rescues Dolores from a runaway stage and falls for her.
 This convinces Don Jose to trust Wayne.
-But Don Luis kidnaps Don Jose en route to the registrar’s office, then forces Delores to marry him.
+But Don Luis kidnaps Don Jose en route to the registrar’s office, then forces Dolores to marry him.

 Despite all signs pointing to Don Luis, Wayne’s convinced a group of American pioneers might have kidnapped Don Jose, so he rides up, pulls a gun and demands they produce the prisoner.
 Their entire defense amounts to “We didn’t do it,” which he accepts without argument.

 Next, Wayne hatches a plan to infiltrate the wedding disguised as a caballero.
 Felipe accompanies him dressed in drag.
-Don Luis and his goons spot the ruse after a few minutes and chase Wayne and company all over the house, culminating in a large sword fight that sees Wayne wincing throughout.
-This is the old west.
+Don Luis and his goons spot the ruse after a few minutes and chase Wayne and company all over the house, culminating in the aforementioned sword fight.
+But one thing struck me: This is the old west.
 Didn’t anyone think to grab a gun?

 Viewing History